 The AHA is deeply committed to the availability of high-quality, efficient health care for all Americans.
-Hospitals, and the clinicians who work in them, know firsthand the lifesaving potential of drug therapies.
+Hospitals, and the clinicians who work in them, know firsthand the life-saving potential of drug therapies.
 Indeed, researchers in U.S. academic medical centers generate much of the evidence used to develop new drugs.
-However, an unaffordable drug is not a lifesaving drug.
+However, an unaffordable drug is not a life-saving drug.
+We urge Congress and the Administration to take immediate action to rein in the rising cost of drugs.
+Our specific recommendations follow.